ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_creation/guide.en-gb.md

 Next, click on `Use IP Spaces`{.action}.

-Enabling this option will mean that `IP address management** | Use IP spaces | Edge Gateway`{.action} would only be able to connect to Provider Gateway using IP spaces.

-This represents the previously created gateway.
+This forces the use of IP spaces with the Provider gateways and optimize the application of new intelligent VCD network space management techniques.

 When done, click on `NEXT`{.action}.

 3\.
-We will now move to step 3: `Provider Gateways`{.action}.
+We will now move to sub-part 3 of the Edge gateway creation.

+The choice of the `Provider Gateways`{.action}.

-Choose the default gateway for your vDC provider.
+Choose the default gateway for your vDC provider : `graveline-gateway`{.action}.

-We will use the default gateway that we have here, in the alpha phase: `graveline-gateway`{.action}.

 Once you have chosen (step 3: Create an Edge Gateway), click `NEXT`{.action}.